Axial Spondyloarthritis Seminar

 We can also really get to know our patients and learn what activities and hobbies their symptoms are currently stopping them from doing.
 This way we can help them form achievable goals and a plan to improve their quality of life.

 Through hands-on treatment and tailored exercises, we can help people reduce their pain and improve/maintain their mobility and function.
 I highlighted specific treatments and areas to focus on.
-Finally, I ran through the red flags that can occur for patients with AS and the need to look out for them and refer patients on when necessary.
+Finally, I ran through the red flags that can occur for patients with axial SpA (AS) and the need to look out for them and refer patients on when necessary.

 Sally Dickinson, Information and Communications Manager for NASS.

-Sally Dickinson is Information and Communications Manager for NASS and explained the fantastic work that NASS do providing free information about AS, support for patients and pushing for research developments and improved treatments.
+Sally Dickinson is Information and Communications Manager for NASS and explained the fantastic work that NASS do providing free information about axial SpA (AS), support for patients and pushing for research developments and improved treatments.
 NASS is a very small charity, but the work they do is excellent and really important.
-For osteopaths and chiropractors, NASS can provide lots of information about diagnosing and treating AS, as well as free resources we can pass on to patients to help them manage their health.
+For osteopaths and chiropractors, NASS can provide lots of information about diagnosing and treating axial SpA (AS), as well as free resources we can pass on to patients to help them manage their health.

-I’d like to give a big thank you to everyone at NASS involved with organising this event, Dr Karl Gaffney, the Institute of Osteopathy and the Royal College of Chiropractors.
+I’d like to give a big thank you to everyone at NASS involved with organising this event, Professor Karl Gaffney, the Institute of Osteopathy and the Royal College of Chiropractors.
 Of course, a big thank you to everyone who attended and got involved with the evening.
-Hopefully this is just the first step to improving the care for people with AS via osteopaths and chiropractors.
+Hopefully this is just the first step to improving the care for people with axial SpA (AS) via osteopaths and chiropractors.

-Zoë Clark is an Osteopath and Naturopath trained at the British College of Osteopathic Medicine in London.
-Practicing in Howe near Norwich (01508 558373) and Diss (01379 644407) in Norfolk.
+Zoë Clark is a registered osteopath trained at the British College of Osteopathic Medicine in London.
+Practicing in Howe near Norwich (01508 558373) and Burston, near Diss (07543 557746) in Norfolk.

 Call me on 07532 283649